 You can get a wall adapter that supports QC 3.0 if you want to power your soldering iron using a wall socket, or you can get a power bank that supports QC 3.0 to make your iron completely portable.

-It is approximately 15.5 cm (with the tip) long and only weights 36.5g.
-The shell is made of aluminium, and that’s why it is a little bit more heavier than the TS100 (that is made of plastic and weights approximately 30g but you won’t be able to notice the difference).
+It is approximately 15.5 cm (with the tip) long and only weighs 36.5g.
+The shell is made of aluminum, and that’s why it is a little bit heavier than the TS100 (that is made of plastic and weighs approximately 30g, but you won’t be able to notice the difference).

 It comes with a small chisel type tip.

-The tips are easily interchangeable via headphone jack.
+The tips are easily interchangeable via the headphone jack.
 Although you are not always changing a tip, it’s nice to know that you can do it in seconds.
-The types of tips available are chisel, knife and conical tips.
+The types of tips available are chisel, knife, and conical tips.

 I have no complaints about the tip that comes with the soldering iron.
 I can easily solder small SMD components.
 Because these tips are so small, they are perfect for small precision work with small components and PCBs.